emmanickel/emergingTechnologies/updatedImpactReport.md

 Smart sensor devices interconnected via the Agricultural Internet of Things could be applied at RegenTech to obtain real-time accurate data on weather and soil conditions.
 The linking of real-time sensor data to the current automated irrigation and fertilisation operations would allow adaptive measures to be taken to efficiently manage resources.

 The cost of acquiring high quality sensor probes for taking accurate measurements would be significant.
+A team of RegenTech members would need to undergo training on the installation and configuration of smart sensors with software for data analysis (likely 1-3 days of training).
+This may lead to slight disruptions in productivity during the transition period.
+RegenTech would then have to cover the labour costs of having the trained employees setup the smart-farms.
-Installation costs would also need to be covered, upon selecting suitable locations for sensor placement.
-There would also be costs involved with the setup of adequate software to appropriately analyse the data obtained.
-All of these costs would be a one-off expense for a farm.
-It is expected that minimal training on how to use the software would be required, leading to limited disruptions to productivity during the transition period.
+Many of these costs would be a one-off expense for RegenTech and the clients who choose to convert their farm.
+It is expected that minimal training for farmers on how to use the software would be required, apart from undertaking one of RegenTech's free short courses.
 Additionally, a farm could choose to minimise initial setup costs by replacing legacy machines with smart machines as replacements are required.

 Costs associated with the removal of smart sensors would include the labour to uninstall the sensors and re-configure any equipment.
 Considering the field of smart agricultural devices is expanding rapidly, it is unlikely that removal would be required.
 It is assumed that all of the smart machines could be used manually if needed.